valkey-io/valkey-glide/RELEASING.md

     and
     `python3 ../../utils/cluster_manager.py -r 1 -n 1`

-m.
+### Trigger the CD workflow for release

+Example below is done in python.

+a.
 Edit the file [standalone_example.py](https://github.com/valkey-io/valkey-glide/blob/main/examples/python/standalone_example.py) or [cluster_example.py](https://github.com/valkey-io/valkey-glide/blob/main/examples/python/standalone_example.py) to have the right port in the different functions and run python3.

-n.
+b.
 Once the CD workflow and all test have passed, you can release a real version such as `git tag v1.3.0`.

-o.
+c.
 Push the tag to the valkey/glide repo so it will trigger the CD action:

-p. `git push origin-valkey v1.x.x`
+d. `git push origin-valkey v1.x.x`

 2. Update the release notes in Github